Skip to content

 Before you launch

-When PushNav starts, you'll see a brief loading screen, then the main window with a live camera feed on the left and a step-by-step panel on the right.
+When PushNav starts, you'll see a brief loading screen, then the main window with a live camera feed on the left (or the camera-not-connected placeholder) and a step-by-step panel on the right.
 The panel walks you through alignment.
 No prior experience needed.

 Phone companion